A Rotation-Invariant Framework for Deep Point Cloud Analysis: Experiments

 \subsection{Evaluation: 3D Object Part Segmentation}

-Next, we evaluate our method on 3D object part segmentation by comparing it with both rotation-variant methods and the recent rotation-invariant method RI-ShellConv~\cite{zhang2019rotation} using the ShapeNet dataset~\cite{chang2015shapenet}.
+Next, we evaluate our method on part segmentation by comparing it with both rotation-variant methods and the recent rotation-invariant methods PRIN~\cite{you2018pointwise} and RI-ShellConv~\cite{zhang2019rotation} on the ShapeNet dataset~\cite{chang2015shapenet}.
 This dataset has 16,881 models from 16 categories, and is annotated with 50 parts.
+Also, there is no overlap between the training and testing sets.
+For both PRIN and RI-ShellConv, we directly used their released code to re-train their networks.
 We adopt the per-category averaged intersection over union (mIoU) metric~\cite{qi2017pointnet} in the evaluation.
-Note that we do not compare with ClusterNet~\cite{chen2019clusternet}, since it is designed for classification.
+Here, we do not compare with ClusterNet~\cite{chen2019clusternet}, since it is designed for classification.

-Table~\ref{tab:seg} shows the per-category mIoU and averaged mIoU (over all 16 categories) produced by different methods in scenarios z/SO3 and SO3/SO3.
-Comparing the results shown in top and bottom tables, we can see that the rotation-variant methods yield very different segmentation results for z/SO3 and SO3/SO3, while both RI-ShellConv and our method achieve more consistent performance when tested on inputs at arbitrary rotations.
+Table~\ref{tab:seg} shows the per-category mIoU and averaged mIoU (across all 16 categories) produced by different methods in scenarios z/SO3 and SO3/SO3.
+Comparing the results shown in the top and bottom tables, we can see that the rotation-variant methods yield very different segmentation results for z/SO3 and SO3/SO3, while both RI-ShellConv and our method achieve more consistent performance when tested on inputs at arbitrary rotations.
 Also, our method outperforms RI-ShellConv and others with the highest averaged mIoU; see the right-most columns in the two tables.
-Again, due to network re-training, although both RI-ShellConv and our method are rotation invariant, there are slight difference in the results for z/SO3 and SO3/SO3.
-Further, we show some typical visual comparison results in z/SO3 in Figures~\ref{fig:teaser}(b) and~\ref{fig:seg_vis}, where the segmentation results produced by our method are the closest to the ground truths, compared with others.
+Again, due to the network re-training, although both RI-ShellConv and our method are rotation invariant, there are slight difference in the results for z/SO3 and SO3/SO3.
+Further, we show some typical visual comparison results for the z/SO3 scenario in Figure~\ref{fig:seg_vis}, where the segmentation results produced by our method are the closest to the ground truths, compared with others.
 Please see supplementary material for more visual comparisons.